kubesail/kubesail-docs/docs/guides/pibox/os.md

 # PiBox OS

-> Download the latest version [on GitHub](https://github.com/kubesail/pibox-os/releases)
+> Download the latest OS image [from GitHub](https://github.com/kubesail/pibox-os/releases)

 We maintain and distribute a modified 64-bit Raspberry Pi OS image which adds some additional kernel modules.